Start off your first college semester stress free with these college move-in day hacks.

 13. Go to your dorm room before you start bringing stuff in

 Unfortunately, the dorm rooms you see on your university’s housing website may look nothing like what you’ll actually be moving into on college move-in day.
+It’s always important to double or even triple check the home you’ll be staying in.
+Check out these affordable yet stylish and spacious apartments for rent in Fremont, CA!
+They also have rentals across almost all cities.

 Not to mention, you never know if you’re going to be given a “broken” dorm room with a broken window, door that won’t fully lock, or a leaky faucet.